Social Media Addiction Lawsuits

 What is the Current Status of Social Media Addiction Lawsuits?

 On January 2, 2023, the US Judicial Panel on Multidistrict Litigation ruled that all pending social media addiction lawsuits will be consolidated.
 Currently, there are dozens of pending cases in federal courts.
 While Meta is a plaintiff in 70 percent of such cases, the lawsuit will include cases from other social media platforms.
 The US Judicial Panel stated that though the cases involve multiple social media services, they will be centralized because the type of alleged harm in the cases is similar.
+As of October 16, 2023, there were 429 cases pending in the MDL.

 An increasing number of social media addiction lawsuits are now being filed in courts across the country by users and their parents.
 These lawsuits are brought by individuals and their guardians who allege that teens and children have experienced harm as a result of their use of a social media platform.